giantswarm/docker-python/README.md

 ## Usage

-Just derive from the image in `FROM` and the current directory will be added to `/app/` in the image and pip packages will be installed.
+Just derive from the image in `FROM` and the current directory will be added as `/app` in the image and pip packages will be installed.

 Example: